gbevin/ReceiveMIDI/README.md

 These are all the supported commands:
 ```
-  dev   name           Set the name of the MIDI input port (REQUIRED)
+  dev   name           Set the name of the MIDI input port
+  virt  (name)         Use virtual MIDI port with optional name (Linux/macOS)
   list                 Lists the MIDI input ports
   file  path           Loads commands from the specified program file
   dec                  Interpret the next numbers as decimals by default